 Can pregnant women pass COVID-19 to their fetus during pregnancy?

 Limited data has shown no evidence of the COVID-19 virus in amniotic fluid or breast milk.
 Though there have been very few COVID-19 cases reported in newborns, it is suspected that transmission can occur after birth by way of respiratory droplets spread from the mother.

 What should I do if I am infected with COVID-19?

 If you are infected with COVID-19, the interdisciplinary care team (including an obstetric provider, a pediatrician, and Concord Hospital’s Infectious Disease department) will plan the best course of treatment for you and your newborn baby in alignment with the most up-to-date recommendations from the CDC.
-This may include a recommendation to separate mom and baby based on information at the time of the delivery.

 I am feeling symptomatic; I have a fever, cough and other respiratory symptoms.
 What do you recommend?